d365collaborative/d365fo.tools/docs/Invoke-D365SqlScript.md

 ```

 ### -SqlPwd
-The password for the SQL Server user
+The password for the SQL Server user.

 ```yaml
 Type: String